churtado/ExData_Plotting1/README.md

 ## How to run the code, and a small warning
 First, make sure all the R scripts are in your working directory.
 Then make sure that the data file is unzipped (decompressed) into the same working directory as the R scripts.
+Remember to set your working directory in R with the setwd() command.
+It has to be set to that directory that has the data and the scripts.
 It won't run otherwise!<b>

 Once that's done, just execute every script like so:<b>